trane-project/trane-music/courses/major_pentatonic_scale/lesson_F/exercise_1/back.md

-The note in degree number 1 of the F major pentatonic scale is F.
+The note in degree number 1 of the F Major Pentatonic scale is F.